elastisys/compliantkubernetes/docs/adr/0010-run-managed-services-in-workload-cluster.md

 * NetworkPolicies can be reused for communication segregation.
 * OpenID and RBAC in the workload cluster can be reused for user access control.
 * Kubernetes audit log can be re-used for auditing user access managed services.
 Such access is required, e.g., for manual database migrations and "rare" operations like GDPR data correction requests.
-* Ease of exposition: No need for Service Type LoadBalancer, which is not supported on all cloud providers.
+* Ease of exposition: No need for Service Type LoadBalancer, which is not supported on all Infrastructure Providers.

 ## Negative Consequences